aboczek/RetroTech/README.md

     - As a user, I want to be able to add item to shopping bag.
     - As a user, I want to be able to continue shopping after adding one or more items in the bag.
     - As a user, I want to be able to pay for my shopping with Stripe.
+    - As a user, I want to be able to sign up for newsletter.

 [Back to top](#)